OceanLabs/iOS-Print-SDK/docs/print_shop.md

     @end
     ```
 *Note: You can also present the `OLCheckoutViewController` as a modal view controller or  push it onto the navigation stack.*

+4. _(Optional)_ You can customize `OLKitePrintSDK` to limit which products are available to the user and provide custom photography for the available products.
+See [Customizing the `OLKitePrintSDK`](OLKitePrintSDK.md)

 Next Steps
 ----------